 Sifu Phu Ngo gives a great example of as long as the energy and structure is balanced it will work for you by showing that the different types of Tai Chi and their similar moves while different are balanced.
 He also shares there are many combinations of two numbers added together to equal 10, and if your end goal is the number 10, the two numbers you use to get there do not matter as long as they equal 10.

-The same can be said for any Martial Arts including Wing Chun, there are many ways to accomplish the same thing as long as your energy and structure are correct, does it matter if it 8+2 or 7+3, etc.?
+The same can be said for any Martial Arts including Wing Chun, there are many ways to accomplish the same thing as long as your energy and structure are correct, does it matter if it is 8+2 or 7+3, etc.?
 Of course not!
 It’s about doing what works for you and making your Wing Chun, literally your Wing Chun.
-Make it your own, just like Sifu Phu made his, his own. 😉
+Make it your own, just like Sifu Phu made, his own. 😉

 Learn more about Sifu Phu’s Wing Chun lineage and philosophy here in our latest Sifu’s Corner video:

 And that my folks, is how we got our Wing Chun.
 It’s uniquely ours and hopefully you are making yours uniquely you.

 Chime in, in the comments below and let us know your thoughts on this post and video, we love hearing from you!